Unleash/unleash/website/docs/sdks/proxy-javascript.md

 ### Tracking user interactions with events

 The Unleash client emits events every time a feature toggle's state is queried.
-It exposes three types of events that you can hook into:
+It exposes two types of events that you can hook into:

    1. `is-enabled` is emitted whenever you use the `isEnabled` call.
    2. `get-variant` is emitted whenever you use the `getVariant` call.
-   3. `custom` is ... not emitted yet.

 These events are exported as members of the `EVENTS` enum from the proxy client:
   1. `EVENTS.IS_ENABLED`
   2. `EVENTS.GET_VARIANT`
-  3. `EVENTS.CUSTOM`

 #### Event shape